GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 When generating a document, the comments can be included or omitted, similarly to MS Word.

 ![Usage of the Comment resource type in SpecIF](./images/Comment.png)

+## SpecIF Classes for Model Integration

+As discussed, the SpecIF schema is generic and allows various applications such as model integration.
+Each application is characterized by a set of agreed-upon data types and classes.
+The class definitions for integration of models from different tools and notations have been developed over many years through projects in the arena of enterprise Architecture (notations FMC, BPMN and Archimate) and in the arena of Mechatronic Systems Engineering (notations FMC and SysML).

+Inspect or employ the current set of [Classes for Model-Integration](../classDefinitions/03_Classes-for-Model-Integration.specif), if you like.

 ## Mapping of different modeling environments to SpecIF